patchesTheMerchant/AUU/README.md

 # Among Us Undetectable (AUU)

-## Disclaimer
-This project is created for educational purposes only.
-The techniques and code discussed here are meant to provide insights into game development and anti-cheat mechanisms.
-This is not intended for use in actual gameplay or to disrupt the gaming experience of others.

 ## Overview
 Among Us Undetectable (AUU) is a demonstration of how simple memory reading techniques can be utilized to identify player roles in the game "Among Us" without detection.
 The purpose of this project is to explore the challenges and techniques involved in creating and detecting cheats in video games.